lgruen/hail-batch-nested/README.md

-To compile the Docker image that launches the *inner* batch, set the `GCP_PROJECT` environment variable and then run:
+To compile the Docker image that launches the inner batch, set the `GCP_PROJECT` environment variable and then run:

 ```shell
 gcloud builds submit --tag gcr.io/$GCP_PROJECT/hail-batch-nested:latest
 ```

-To be able to successfully submit the the *outer* batch that launches the *inner* batch, the outer's container image must have access to the session ID token.
+To be able to successfully submit the outer batch that launches the inner batch, the outer's container image must have access to the session ID token.
 Currently, this requires setting `mount_tokens=True` when [creating] the main job.

 [creating]: https://github.com/hail-is/hail/blob/main/hail/python/hailtop/batch/backend.py#L479